Glasgow and Europe

 European alliances and networks

 We welcome the chance to further engage with all our network partners.
 The University of Glasgow is a founding member of the Guild comprising of twenty one of Europe’s most distinguished research-intensive universities.
-In February 2021, University of Glasgow joined CIVIS - a European University alliance as a new associate member.
+In February 2021, University of Glasgow joined CIVIS - a European University alliance as an associate member.

 As a result of the UK leaving the European Union there will be changes for our EU students.
 Our dedicated international team are working hard to support our students from across the EU who are, and will continue to be, an integral part of our diverse University community.